LAST REVIEWED Aug 10 2021 8 MIN READ

 If your business is offering its employees a retirement plan option, that plan should include independent advice to help your employees reach their retirement goals.
 A good retirement plan provider will know how to design or choose a plan that suits your business and its employees.

 Many 401(k) providers offer helpful retirement resources—including articles, calculators, and more—to help participants plan for their future.
-Additionally, the most technology-driven providers offer built-in investment advice that diversifies assets and rebalances portfolios.
+Additionally, the most technology-driven providers offer built-in investment education that diversifies assets and rebalances portfolios.
 By leveraging proprietary technology, these providers can recommend contribution rates and risk settings to participants based on their individual circumstances.

 What’s the right type of retirement plan for your employees?